Entry requirements

 Discover how the world works at a molecular level.

-By applying chemistry principles to biological processes, biochemistry explains how and why living cells change.
+By applying molecular principles to biological processes, biochemistry explains how and why living cells change.
 It’s the foundation of all life sciences – revealing the essential mechanisms that underpin life.

-With a Bachelor of Science majoring in Biochemistry, you’ll explore life’s biological processes – from health to illness, from life’s beginning to its end.
-Discover how molecules like proteins, DNA and lipids interact and function to sustain life.
+With a Bachelor of Science majoring in Biochemistry, you’ll explore the molecular biology of life’s biological processes – from health to illness, from life’s beginning to its end.
+Discover how molecules like proteins, DNA and lipids interact and function.
 Learn how cells harness energy and how genes influence everything from traits to disease risk.
-Prepare for a fascinating career in medicine or biotechnology, driving scientific exploration.
+Investigate the intersection of biology and chemistry with structural biology and drug design.
+Prepare for a fascinating career in biomedical science or biotechnology, driving scientific exploration and developing biological solutions.

 Overview

 Studying science is your key to understanding how the world works.
-Majoring in biochemistry, you’ll learn to appreciate life at a molecular level – investigating proteins, DNA and other important molecules.
+Majoring in Biochemistry, you’ll learn to appreciate life at a molecular level – investigating proteins, DNA, RNA and other important molecules.
 Explore how cells use energy, and how genes control everything from our characteristics to our susceptibility to certain diseases.
 Be taught by experts and examine how ethical issues in science affect the world around us.

 Build hands-on experience in real laboratories.
-With over 180 hours of lab practicals, you’ll develop advanced skills in medicinal and biological chemistry and biomedical science.
+With over 180 hours of lab practicals, you’ll develop advanced skills in molecular biology and biomedical science.
 A professional placement in your final year will expand your skills and confidence.

 Let your curiosity guide you as you apply scientific research to real-world challenges.
 With a Bachelor of Science majoring in Biochemistry, you’ll graduate ready to make an impact in medicine, research, drug development, environmental science or biotechnology.